Prisjakt/feed-specification/docs/integrations/index.md

 # Integrations with Prisjakt

 This page offers a guide for integrating your e-commerce platform with Prisjakt.
-By using the Google Feed format, you can effectively showcase your products to a broader audience.
+By using the Prisjakt feed or Google Feed format, you can effectively showcase your products to a broader audience.

 ## Understanding Prisjakt Integration